deisseroth-lab/cosmos-tools/README.md

 (For some reason, ipywidgets, which is necessary only for trace_merge_script.ipynb, appears to be required to be installed separately, after the environment has already been created.
 See See: https://ipywidgets.readthedocs.io/en/stable/user_install.html for more information about ipywidgets).

-###### Note: There is a small possibility that due to a certain quirk in loading ome.tif files in import_raw_cosmos_data.py, you may need to use python2 for that script.
-It is possible the library call to load the files has now been properly upgraded for python3 and this is irrelevant.
-If it is necessary, you can likely just call python2 within the cosmos3 environment, or start a new environment (this has not been very well tested) with
-`conda env create --file install_stuff/cosmos2requirements.yml -n cosmos2 python=2.7`

-`source activate cosmos2`

-`python setup.py develop`

 Additionally, the CNMF-E implementation (https://github.com/zhoupc/CNMF_E) we use is written in MATLAB (a python implementation is in progress, and potentially will be ready by the time you are reading this).
 Thus, a MATLAB license is required for a subset of this codebase (specifically, it is only necessary for extracting sources from raw imaging data), all subsequent steps do not require MATLAB.
 You can download the most up-to-date version of CNMF_E by changing directories to the desired install location, and then running